MessageSquarex4

 Your Engagement Score Is 72%.
 Now What?

 Every quarter, the same ritual.
-A survey goes out.
+A form goes out.
 Half the workforce ignores it.
 The other half clicks through in under three minutes.
 HR gets a number — say, 72% — and presents it to the executive committee.
 Nobody in the room knows what to do with it.

 This is the core problem with how most organizations approach AI employee engagement: they optimize for measurement, not understanding.
 They collect scores when they need signals.
 They count responses when they need reasons.